LittleberryPi/master-thesis-code/XMSS_TPM/README.md

 # XMSS secure state handling
 This repository is an extension of the [XMSS reference code](https://github.com/XMSS/xmss-reference).
 The code is extended with a reservation function (https://eprint.iacr.org/2016/357.pdf), a linkage to a TPM and a recovery option for the BDS data.
 In order to communicate with the TPM, code from the [IBM TSS 1.6.0 library](https://sourceforge.net/projects/ibmtpm20tss/) was used.
-The library is not included in this repository.
+The library is not included in this repository and should be downloaded separately.
+In order to use the Makefile, one has to modify the paths to the IBM TSS library.
 An example of how to code can be run is seen in test_script.sh.

 # XMSS reference code [![Build Status](https://travis-ci.org/XMSS/xmss-reference.svg?branch=master)](https://travis-ci.org/XMSS/xmss-reference) (Original README.md)